Lina-Liuna/core-python/README.md

 3. Dictionaries and sets may also be created using comprehensions.

+#### item 28: Avoid more than two control subexpressions in comprehensions
+##### Things to Remember
+1. Comprehensions support multiple levels of loops and multiple con- ditions per loop level.
+2. Comprehensions with more than two control subexpressions are very difficult to read and should be avoided.
+3.
 ### 2. The Python Standard Library

 What Pythons's Standard Library Provide?